prateek041/me/writings/tech/observability/OTel-collector.md

 works, how different components work, what components are provided by the community and how to incorporate it in your observability solutions.

-In the next article we will talk about how to install the OTel collector on a kubernetes cluster, process the telemetry data and make sense of it using a backend tool.
+In the next article we will go deeper, talk about how to install the OTel collector on a kubernetes cluster, process the telemetry data and make sense of it using a backend tool.